arcater/ISRoverNetworkNMEA/README.md

-# NTRIP Rover with NMEA output over network port
+# NTRIP Rover with NMEA output to network port

 This is a modified version of the [ISNtripRoverExample](https://github.com/inertialsense/inertial-sense-sdk/tree/1.11.2/ExampleProjects/NTRIP_rover) project (tag 1.11.2) provided by Inertial Sense.
 In addition to supplying RTK corrections to the sensor, [IMU](https://github.com/inertialsense/docs.inertialsense.com/blob/1.11.0/docs/user-manual/com-protocol/nmea.md#pimu) and [GGA](https://github.com/inertialsense/docs.inertialsense.com/blob/1.11.0/docs/user-manual/com-protocol/nmea.md#gga) NMEA messages are output to a specified network port using UDP packets.
 These NMEA messages can then be parsed by another program.